jguzauckas/java-8-1-2d-arrays/0. Notes/notes.md

 ### Declaring and Initializing a Default 2D Array

-Here is a quick example of how to initialize an array variable for `int` values from the `Notes1DArrays1.java` file:
+Here is a quick example of how to initialize an array variable for default `int` values from the `NotesDefaultInitialization1.java` file:

 ```java
 int[] nums = new int[5];